Site map

-The construction of the launch complex "Raskat" for the giant N-1 moon rocket officially started in Tyuratam in 1964, north of the original launch pad for the R-7 missile.
+The construction of the launch complex dubbed "Raskat" (Roar) for the giant N1 Moon rocket officially started in Tyuratam in 1964, north of the original launch pad for the R-7 missile.
 (73) However, the active effort to build the complex did not commence until 1965.

-Two launch pad at site 110, known as "left" and "right" were built originally for the N-1 moon rocket.
-In the mid-1970 they were modified for the Energia-Buran heavy-lift launch vehicle.
+Two launch pads at Site 110, known as "Left pad" and "Right pad" were built originally for the N1 Moon rocket.
+In the mid-1970, they were refurbished for the Energia-Buran system.
 The launch vehicle with the reusable orbiter would be rolled out to the launch pad on a 2,756-ton transporter-erector.

-By mid-1980s, a new airport was completed at the northern edge of the cosmodrome to serve as a primary landing site for Buran.
-With the demise of the program, the facility eventually became an entry point for much of the commercial cargo entering Baikonur, including many communications satellites, destined to ride Russian rockets into orbit.
+By mid-1980s, a new airport was completed on the northern fringes of Baikonur Cosmodrome to serve as a primary landing site for Buran.
+With the demise of the program, the facility eventually became an entry point for much of the commercial cargo entering the space center, including many communications satellites, destined to ride Russian rockets into orbit.

 A special four-bay building was erected at Site 254 in Baikonur to service the Buran orbiter between flights.
 This unique structure is 312 meters long and 254 meters wide, covering some 72,000 square meters.
 The main processing area inside the building is flanked by four floors of various test rooms with the total 4,800 square meters of space.